Qatar's capital is a city of shopping, sport and scenery, and attracts professionals from around the world.

 - Language Arabic is the official language of Qatar.
 English is widely spoken and, reflecting the multi-cultural nature of the country, many other languages are spoken.

 - Currency The currency in Qatar is Qatari Riyal.
 The currency code is QAR (sometimes abbreviated to QR), and the currency symbol is ﷼.
-It is divided into 100 dirham.

 - Climate Qatar has a hot and dry desert climate, with low rainfall, and very high temperatures in summer (June to September).
 Winter months are cooler with occasional rainfall usually in sudden but heavy bursts and storms.